-- (a) In relation to Segments identified as forming part of Pricing Zone 1 and 2 in Schedule E, Access revenue from any Access Holder, or group of Access Holders must not exceed the Economic Cost of those Segments which are required on a stand alone basis for the Access Holder or group of Access Holders ("Ceiling Limit"). - (b) In relation to Segments identified as forming part of Pricing Zone 3 in Schedule E, the Access revenue from any Access Holder, or group of Access Holders must not exceed the Ceiling Limit where the RAB for those Segments is equal to, or falls below, the RAB Floor Limit for those Segments at the end of the calendar year (t -1). - (c) Access revenue for the purposes of this section 4.3 does not include Access revenue returned to a Contributor as a result of the operation of a user funding agreement between the Contributor and ARTC.
+- (a) In relation to Segments identified as forming part of Pricing Zone 1 and 2 in Schedule E, Access revenue from any Access Holder, or group of Access Holders must not exceed the Economic Cost of those Segments which are required on a stand alone basis for the Access Holder or group of Access Holders ("Ceiling Limit"). - (b) In relation to Segments identified as forming part of Pricing Zone 3 in Schedule E, the Access revenue from any Access Holder, or group of Access Holders must not exceed the Ceiling Limit where the RAB for those Segments is equal to, or falls below, the RAB Floor Limit for those Segments at the end of the calendar year (t -1). - Access revenue for the purposes of this section 4.3 does not include: - Access revenue returned to a Contributor as a result of the operation of a user funding agreement between the Contributor and ARTC; - (ii) any Innovation Payment; and - (c)(iii) any Efficiency Incentive Amount.